 In case you’re currently struggling to plot the perfect route, here’s a list of the best destinations that are absolute non-negotiables while tripping through the state!

 National Parks fan?
 You may also want to jump over and check out our road trip itinerary for Utah’s “Mighty 5”

 The Ultimate Utah Road Trip for Some Serious Desert Magic

 The best thing about Zion National Park is that it offers something for every type of traveler.
-Think multi-colored sandstone cliffs, spectacular desert wildlife, and unequaled jaw-dropping views, and you’ve got yourself plenty of reasons to pay this gem of a park a visit.
+Think multi-colored sandstone cliffs, spectacular desert wildlife, and unequaled jaw-dropping views; you’ve got plenty of reasons to pay this gem of a park a visit.

 Bryce Canyon’s magic lies in its beautiful amphitheater of hoodoos.
 In fact, Bryce Canyon boasts the largest collection of them in the world, which guarantees unique views that you won’t soon forget, if ever.

 Bryce Canyon also houses magnificent woods, unbelievable wildlife, mysterious caves, and tons of trails that make this location a hiker’s heaven, especially if you’re new to hiking in the desert!

 As one of the most iconic landmarks in the US, Monument Valley is symbolic of Native American and Old West history, making its beauty even more valuable.
 The place brims with alluring hiking trails, sandstone buttes, and horseback riding locations, all of which add to the Old West flavor of the region.

 Capitol Reef National Park